billthefarmer/editor/README.md

 storage will not be overwritten.
 The **Save** item will save the file in the original location if possible.
 Use the **Save as** menu item to save the file elsewhere.

+## SD cards
+Android allows removable SD cards to be used like a USB stick or as part of the device storage.
+Editing files on a removable SD card not part of the device storage may work on some devices, but is not supported.